 I was lucky.
-I was definitely lucky to join a U.S.-based startup in Kraków in 2001 when there was just a handful of foreign software firms here.
+I was definitely lucky to join a US-based start-up in Krakow in 2001 when there was just a handful of foreign software firms here.
 I came in on a cloudy Monday the 10th of September 2001.
 And I stayed for 14 years.

 If this adventure taught me something, it taught me about working in a global organization with multiple locations and with distributed development and offshore R&D. And this one was truly global.
 I would jump from a call with our Japanese office to a call with French pre-sales.
-After talking to the guys in Brazil, I would work with the team in the Kraków office before the morning comes in sunny California and we get on the “calls” with our HQ in Long Beach.
+After talking to the guys in Brazil, I would work with the team in the Krakow office before the morning comes in sunny California and we get on the “calls” with our HQ in Long Beach.

 WE, THE SOFTWARE HUNTERS-GATHERERS

 One of the takeaways for me was that if there is a single most dangerous mechanism for an organization, particularly a global one, then it is what I like to refer to as: